ImJoselu/ImJoselu/README.md

         <br>
         <p>
             <strong>
                 I am a 20-year-old young man passionate about programming and web development, with a higher degree in Web Application Development that supports my academic training.
-My main goal is to gain work experience in this exciting field.<br><br>
+My main goal is to gain work experience in this exciting field.
+I live in Spain,                  more specifically in Valencia, but I can move to Mallorca immediately, in addition to being able to work both in person and remotely.<br><br>
                 I specialize in Java and have experience working with PHP.
 Good in algorithms, data structures, database systems, object-oriented programming, design patterns and problem-solving skills.<br><br>
                 I am passionate about learning, all Back-End Technologies and Web 3.0 among others<br><br>
                 Self-taught and quick to learn, motivated and sociable to start a new stage.